What is a chemical anchor?

 The chemical, thermal and electrical resistance, as well as the mechanical strength properties of epoxy adhesives, can be altered by the choice of resin and hardener compounds and by monitoring the preparation process.
 Most epoxy adhesives include modifiers which aim to increase the toughness or flexibility of the cured system.

 The specific characteristics of epoxy adhesives are determined by the specific chemistry of the mixtures, but some of the key performance requirements for epoxies include extraordinary heat and chemical resistance, exceptional water resistance and adhesion, as well as superb mechanical and electrical insulation properties.

 Epoxy adhesives are one of the more commonly used structural adhesives, and are widely sold as either one component or two component systems.
 One component epoxy adhesives are characterised by their high strength adhesion to metals and their outstanding resistance to harsh chemicals and extreme environment.
 One component epoxy adhesives are often used as a substitute to rivets and welding.

 Two component epoxy adhesives, such as Sikadur 33, feature superior properties as a result of the different preparation method – extremely versatile, they can be used for sealing, bonding, encapsulation and coasting across a number of industries such as aerospace, electronics and medical devices.
 Two component epoxy adhesives are suitable for bonding most surfaces – from wood and metal to class, ceramic and plastic, as well as many kinds of rubber.
 It can withstand constant weight or force over a long period, and is resistant to chemical and physical influences, high temperature and fire which is why they are considered highly stable.

-Epoxy adhesives are often used to repair fiberglass, the bodies of livestock trailers and passenger cars.
-They are also used to laminate plywood with fiberglass to increase the durability and strength of the construction.
+Epoxy adhesives are often used to repair fibreglass, the bodies of livestock trailers and passenger cars.
+They are also used to laminate plywood with fibreglass to increase the durability and strength of the construction.